MaintainersWanted/soap-dust/README.md

 soap-dust works on Android.

-## How to query a remote soap server with soap-dust?
+## How to query a remote SOAP server with soap-dust?

 Just create a new soap-dust client.
 Then initialize it with the appropriate wsdl and endpoint urls.
 Finally, call its *call* method with the name of the remote operation you want to call and the corresponding parameters: